 - Request an in-person hearing to fight your New York City parking ticket; or

-- Request a paper hearing and submit affidavits and proper documents to support your defense
+- Request a paper hearing and give affidavits and proper documents to support your defense

-If you still wish to request an on-line hearing, inquire at the outset of the hearing whether the Judge is going to follow the process enunciated by the NY Supreme Court in the Young case.
+If you still wish to ask an on-line hearing, ask at the outset of the hearing whether the Judge is going to follow the process enunciated by the NY Supreme Court in the Young case.

 Have any of our readers disputed their NYC parking tickets in an on-line hearing?
 Please share your experiences.
 It will be a great help to all of us.
 Please comment.
 Your opinion matters!

 Latest posts by Lawrence Berezin (see all)

 - Shocking How a Parking Rule Blunder Cost the Evil Empire Millions - November 20, 2017

 - Time for Another 5-Question Parking Ticket Quickie Quiz - November 13, 2017